Great, you’re planning a trip to Europe. Do you need a visa?

 ETIAS is not a visa.
 It is intended to improve border management and security in the Schengen Area without imposing a visa requirement.
 It has been called a “visa waiver” and an “electronic travel authorisation” for non-EU citizens.
 It is now expected that ETIAS will begin sometime in 2025.

-When ETIAS does come into effect, it will be preceded by the EES (Entry/Exit System), which amounts to automation of immigration by storing key documents and biometric data of non-EU short-stay visitors.
+ETIAS will be preceded by the EES (Entry/Exit System), which amounts to automation of immigration by storing key documents and biometric data of non-EU short-stay visitors.
+The most recent start date, November 10, 2024, has been delayed.
 The biometrics consist of a facial image and fingerprints for each traveller.
 This storage will last three years.
 Passport stamping at borders will end.

 Travellers can complete the application at the official website or using the app.